MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/microsoft-365-vpn-implement-split-tunnel.md

 ### How do I protect against viruses and malware?

 Again, Microsoft 365 provides protection for the Optimize marked endpoints in various layers in the service itself, [outlined in this document](/office365/Enterprise/office-365-malware-and-ransomware-protection).
-As noted, it is vastly more efficient to provide these security elements in the service itself rather than try to do it in line with devices that may not fully understand the protocols/traffic.
+As noted, It's vastly more efficient to provide these security elements in the service itself rather than try to do it in line with devices that may not fully understand the protocols/traffic.
 By default, SharePoint Online [automatically scans file uploads](../security/office-365-security/virus-detection-in-spo.md) for known malware

 For the Exchange endpoints listed above, [Exchange Online Protection](/office365/servicedescriptions/exchange-online-protection-service-description/exchange-online-protection-service-description) and [Microsoft Defender for Microsoft 365](/office365/servicedescriptions/office-365-advanced-threat-protection-service-description) do an excellent job of providing security of the traffic to the service.